-We originate from a group of friends who have skated and cycled together since the 1970s.
-Falkirk Wheelers was officially founded in January 2013 and things have gone from strength to strength since.
-We are run by a group of regulars who dedicate their free time to keep things rolling for everyone.
-We're currenly looking for more people to join us to promote what we do and to make wheeling more mainstream throughout the country once the current restrictions are lifted so keep checking our website and social media for updates.
+Falkirk Wheelers originate from a group of friends who skated and cycled together since the 1970s.
+We are run by some of our regulars who dedicate their free time to keeping things rolling for everyone.
+We'll be looking for more people to join us to promote what we do and to make wheeling more mainstream throughout the country once the current restrictions are lifted so keep checking our website and social media for updates.

 We play non-contact (even no wall contact) roller hockey weekly.
 Anyone interested in joining must have come along regularly to our Friday sessions to allow us to assess their minimum skills and ability to work as a good team player.
 We use a light puck which is kept low so that players can wear normal skating pads and helmets to keep the cost down without having to invest in heavy duty roller hockey gear.
 Safety is our number one priority.